 Who are Master Composters/Recyclers?

-The Master Composter/Recycler Program is a network of trained volunteers who work in partnership with the Cornell Cooperative Extension office to educate the public about composting and recycling.
+Master Composters/Recyclers are a network of trained volunteers who work in partnership with the Cornell Cooperative Extension office to help educate the local public about the importance of recycling and composting.

-Volunteers help to extend the reach of the community programming offered by Cornell Cooperative Extension in a number of ways and under the guidance of CCE staff.
+Volunteers extend the reach of the community programming offered by Cooperative Extension in a number of ways and under the guidance of CCE staff.

 Who Becomes a Master Composter/Recycler?

-Anyone with an interest in protecting the environment can become a Master Composter/Recycler.
-The only requirements are willingness to gain and share knowledge about the environmental benefits of composting and recycling, and an interest in volunteering time and enthusiasm as part of a collaborative team.
+Anyone with an interest in volunteering can become a Master Composter/Recycler.
+The only requirements are willingness to gain and share new knowledge about composting and recycling, and an interest in volunteering time and enthusiasm as part of a collaborative team.

 Master Composters/Recyclers are usually people who already have some knowledge about recycling and/or composting and would like to gain leadership experience by sharing their knowledge with others.
-Master Composters/Recyclers come from many different backgrounds and are united by their enthusiasm for the environment and their community.
+Master Composters/Recyclers come from many different backgrounds and are united by their enthusiasm for improving our environment and community.

 How Do I Become a Master Composter/Recycler?